cs50spring2021/nuggets-info/README.md

 ### Keyboard input

-The player needs to read and react to keystrokes immediately... but all of the code we've seen in CS50 cannot read any input from stdin (when it is a keyboard) until the user hits Return.
+The client needs to read and react to keystrokes immediately... but all of the code we've seen in CS50 cannot read any input from stdin (when it is a keyboard) until the user hits Return.
 In other words, the keyboard is normally in "line-oriented mode".
-Your player program needs it in "character-oriented mode", technically called "cbreak" mode.
+Your client program needs it in "character-oriented mode", technically called "cbreak" mode.

 No problem.
 The *ncurses* library provides that feature ([see below about ncurses](#ncurses)).